Basic health care

 Basic health care covers first aid and emergency medical services at clinics or hospitals.
 You do not need to have a GP’s referral to get basic healthcare.

-The services are provided free of charge to all permanent residents of Lithuania, despite of their nationality or whether they are covered with mandatory health insurance (PSD).
+The services are provided free of charge to all permanent residents of Lithuania, despite of their nationality or whether they are covered with compulsory health insurance (CHI).
 For foreigners, it means that they have to have either a permanent residence permit or a card of the permanent residence permit in the country of a family member of an EU citizen (hereinafter referred to as ‘a card of the EU permanent residence permit’).

 Foreigners with a temporary residence permit or a card granting family member of Union citizen a permission to temporarily live in the country must cover their basic healthcare expenses themselves or ask for reimbursement from the insurance company where they insured their health before coming to Lithuania.